 Many Kansas programs include the EPA exam as part of the curriculum.

 Reminder: You can take the EPA exam while still in school.
-Having it before you graduate can help you get hired faster.
+Having it before you graduate may support your job search.

 HVAC is a stable trade in Kansas because heating and cooling are essential in both summer and winter.
-Cities like Wichita, Overland Park, and Kansas City have steady demand for service techs.
+Cities like Wichita, Overland Park, and Kansas City have ongoing hiring needs for service techs.
 Rural areas also have opportunities, especially for technicians willing to travel.

 According to the U.S. Bureau of Labor Statistics, employment for HVAC mechanics and installers is projected to grow in line with the national average through 2032.2 That means consistent openings for trained, reliable workers.